aegiacometti/netor/docs/bash_scripts.rst

 Limitations
 ***********
-If you change you ``neto_home_directory`` you have to update the PATH environment variable in order to look for the scripts in the correct folder.
+If you change you ``netor_home_directory`` you have to update the PATH environment variable in order to look for the scripts in the correct folder.
 Another option is to modify the ``hosts_file`` variable in the script to redirect to the correct folder.